Discounting Restricted Securities

-We examine the costs of trading restrictions by exploiting an SEC rule change that eliminates a 60-day restriction period in private placements for small issuers.
-Using a difference-indifferences specification, we find that the restriction is binding, as turnover increases by 30% following its removal, and costly, as offering discounts fall by eight percentage points (a 66% decrease).
-Discounts fall 80% more for issuers with high information asymmetry.
-Our results are robust to tests that account for endogenous response to the rule change.
+We examine the costs of trading restrictions by exploiting an SEC rule change eliminating an ~80-day restriction period in private placements for small issuers.
+Using a difference-in-differences specification, we find that the restriction is binding, as dollar volume increases 19 percentage points vis-à-vis proceeds, and costly, as offering discounts fall by eight percentage points.
+Discounts fall more for issuers with higher information asymmetry or longer restriction periods.
+We account for endogenous responses to the rule change.
 Overall, our findings suggest that trading restrictions are costly and have large effects on firms’ cost of capital.

 Keywords: Trading restrictions, marketability, offering discounts

 JEL Classification: G30, G32, G12